anttiluode/SpectralArchipelagoModelOfBrain/README.md

 ```Bash
 python archipelago_model.py
 ```
-(Note: Rename the provided deepseek_python_...py script to archipelago_model.py or run your specific filename).

-🔗 Relation to the Geometric Neuron Ecosystem
+#  Relation to the Geometric Neuron Ecosystem

 This repository serves as the overarching physical and mathematical framework for the broader PerceptionLab ecosystem: